 So I easily joined Showaround by connecting my Facebook account and started searching for people in Budapest who were willing to be my personal guides.

-There are a lot of search options that you have to customize your search and make sure that you find guides based on your interests or what you’d like to see and do, saving you some time on guides that are too expensive or who wouldn’t be able to meet your demands.
+There are a lot of filters that you can use to customize your search and make sure that you find guides based on your interests or what you’d like to see and do, saving you some time on guides that are too expensive or who wouldn’t be able to meet your demands.

 After setting up my preferences, I hit the “Browse Locals” button and was surprised to see a ton of people available, with rates ranging from 0 to $25 per hour (which was the maximum I was willing to spend at that time).

-IMPORTANT: Since I first used the service, the number of reviews of the local guides has increased and nowadays I would rarely (if ever) choose a guide without a review.
-So focus on those with many positive reviews, just to make sure that you have no unpleasant surprises.
+Also, since I first used the service, the number of reviews of the local guides has increased and nowadays I would not choose a guide without a review.
+While I had no bad experiences, I’m not going to risk it.
+I recommend you to do the same.

 The good things about Showaround

-In my case, all the five ladies that I have contacted answered my message in a timely manner and they all seemed great guides and nice persons based on what they said, coming with proposals based on the requirements I had sent.
+In my case, even though just two of the ladies that I have contacted answered my message in a timely manner, they all seemed great guides and nice persons based on what they said, coming with proposals based on the requirements I had sent them.

 This is usually the norm – I was going to find out later, after using the service on other occasions – and not just the fact that they knew they were already competing against other local guides.

-We had the whole day for ourselves and she indeed took me to see impressive attractions in the City, even though not stuff that I would consider off the beaten path.
+We had the whole day for ourselves (8 hours for which I paid 80 Euros plus a tip) and she indeed took me to see impressive attractions in the City, even though not stuff that I would consider off the beaten path.

 We also had a sort of a late lunch in a tiny restaurant somewhere in the center of Budapest – one that I didn’t know about, but which had good food (I asked for traditional Hungarian food) and which was also decently priced.